chat

 There are moments when we shine brightly, embodying our full power.
 Then there are moments when we must retreat, shed old layers, and journey through the darkness before rising again.

-The lesson here: The cycles of Venus reflect our own personal evolutions.
+The lesson here: the cycles of Venus reflect our own personal evolutions.

 Disappearance is not failure; it’s renewal in progress.
 When you lose something, it makes space for something new to emerge.